DD-Beltran-F/cachai/README.md

 **cachai**  (Custom Axes and CHarts Advanced Interface) is a fully customizable Python visualization toolkit designed to deliver polished, publication-ready plots built on top of Matplotlib.
 Currently, the package includes the  `ChordDiagram`  module as its primary feature.
 For details on the toolkit’s capabilities, motivations and future projections, refer to  [this paper](https://link/).

-The code documentation and installation guide are currently consolidated in this file.
-To contribute or report bugs, please visit the  [GitHub repository](https://github.com/DD-Beltran-F/cachai/issues).
+To contribute or report bugs, please visit the [issues page](https://github.com/DD-Beltran-F/cachai/issues).

 # :gear: Installation guide
 ### **Installing cachai**